RaphaelWMR/RaphaelWMR/README.md

 ## Beginner in Data Analysis

 ## 🎓 About Me
-I have completed university studies in Systems Engineering with a focus on Data Analytics, SQL, Python, Power BI, and Excel.
+Bachelor’s degree in Systems Engineering with a focus on Data Analytics, SQL, Python, Power BI, and Excel.
 I have gained experience in both the private and public sectors, working in multidisciplinary teams.
 My professional background includes roles in technical support, data optimization, and process automation.
 Currently, I am working on improving data management systems, and I’m passionate about leveraging technology to drive decision-making and optimize workflows.

 ## 📚 Education
 - **Systems Engineering**